 Citizens from the US, UK, and EU, among other locations categorized as visa-exempt (Category “A”), do not need a visa to enter Guatemala for up to 90 days.

-If you want to extend your stay as a digital nomad in Guatemala beyond those 90 days, you will need to fill out this Tourist Extension Form and go to Guatemala City.
+If you want to extend your stay as a digital nomad in Guatemala beyond those 90 days, you must fill out this Tourist Extension Form and go to Guatemala City.

 Guatemala Entry Requirements for Visa-Exempt Nomads: